RaDins-18/X-Twitter-UI-Clone-Using-Tailwind/CONTRIBUTING.md

 # Greetings, contributors!

-- Have a look at the [Issues](https://github.com/RaDins-18/ToDoList-App-Using-React-Tailwind-JavaScript/issues) section for issues that need to be solved!
+- Have a look at the [Issues](https://github.com/RaDins-18/X-Twitter-UI-Clone-Using-Tailwind/issues) section for issues that need to be solved!
 - If you make a contribution, please do not forget to add your personal details to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file!

 ## *Technologies used*

 - HTML 5
-- CSS 3 (for animations)
 - Tailwind.css
-- Javascript
-- ReactJs

 ## Local setup